 The mother of all horror movie quotes and perfect for many life situations.
-Best said is a spitting sort of way.
-Because that adds to the effect, and the resulting revulsion gives you time to back away in case the recipient punches.
+Best proclaimed in a spitting sort of way.
+Because that adds to the effect, and the resulting revulsion gives you time to back away in case the recipient attacks.

 4. “The power of Christ compels you!” — Father Merrin and Father Karras, The Exorcist (1973)

 This exhortation is magnificent for a plethora of life situations.
 For example, when appealing to someone’s sense of morality.
 (Or getting them to please move away from some dangerous place)

 5. “You could have dinner with us… my brother makes good head cheese!
 You like head cheese?” — Hitchhiker, The Texas Chainsaw Massacre (1974)